About Us

 Leadership

 In the Communities program, we implement leadership by providing volunteer experiences in and out of school.
 We also have public speaking opportunities to build confidence and independence from our typical group work.
-Every Friday students have the opportunity to volunteer and speak at the Mid-Morning Kiwanis meeting to improve our leadership sand public speaking skills.
+Every Friday students have the opportunity to volunteer and speak at the Mid-Morning Kiwanis meeting to improve our leadership and public speaking skills.

-The 5C's in Communities
+The 6C's in Communities

 Critical Thinking